Dynamically generated concatenated codes and their phase diagrams: Binary tree encoding circuits

 \section{Binary tree encoding circuits}

 Consider a $b$-ary tree, directed upwards as in~\autoref{fig:tree}.
 To each node, we associate an $b$-qubit gate, feeding in $b-1$ fresh qubits (by convention, on the right side).
 Thus this expanding circuit geometry generates an $b^t$-qubit state, where $t$ is the tree depth, starting from one qubit (shown in purple) at the root of the tree.
 If we further impose that each gate is a Clifford gate, and all fresh qubits are initialized in a given stabilizer state (henceforth referred to as ``stabilizer inputs''), this circuit encodes the root qubit (``logical input'') into an $[[n,k,d]]=[[b^t,1,d(t)]]$ stabilizer code, where $n$ is the number of physical qubits, $k=1$ the number of logical qubits, and $d$ the code distance, the minimal weight of a logical operator, which depends on the depth.
 This encoding circuit contains all self-concatenated qubit codes as special cases, by taking each gate and stabilizer input to be identical; then each node defines the $[[b,1,d(1)]]$ base code.
 While code concatenation is usually applied to a small code with distance $d>1$, we find that even binary trees ($b=2$), for which the local code necessarily has $d(1)=1$, can generate codes with distance $d(t)$ that grows exponentially in the depth $t$ of the tree.
-These binary trees are the focus of this paper.
+These binary trees are the focus of this paper. \gs{Different classes of binary tree codes discussed in this work are summarized in~\autoref{tab:table}.}